 - Regularly update software and security measures: Keep your email software and security measures up-to-date.
 Regularly apply patches and updates to address any vulnerabilities that could be exploited by malicious actors seeking unauthorized access to PHI.

 - Provide training for staff: Train staff on HIPAA compliance policies and the proper handling of PHI in emails.
-Ensure that employees know the risks associated with mishandling sensitive information and understand the organization's protocols for secure communication.
+Ensure that employees are aware of the risks associated with mishandling sensitive information and understand the organization's protocols for secure communication.

 - Use secure networks: Send HIPAA compliant emails from secure networks to minimize the risk of interception.
 Avoid public Wi-Fi networks or unsecured connections when transmitting PHI.